 Lightroom Mobile: Is it up for it?

-Perhaps the single step that I really missed was the ability to copy the settings from an edited image and apply them to multiple images in the Catalog.
+Perhaps the single step that I really really missed was the ability to copy the settings from one edited image and then apply these settings to multiple images in the mobile Catalog when using my iPad Pro.
 You can apply Previous settings and ‘Copy’ and ‘Paste’ from one to another, but not paste to multiple images.
-This would be the feature that makes me think twice before my next trip.
+This would be the feature that makes me think twice before my next trip if I was intending to shoot action/sports using continuous drive mode).
 I am hoping this is a feature that, when introduced, will patch the gaping hole in this workflow.

 Step by Step – I was really surprised to find out how many steps there were 🙁

 - Subscribe to extra Cloud Storage with Apple and Adobe Creative Cloud.
-I have currently subscribed to 200 GB with Apple and 100 GB with Adobe.
+I have currently subscribed to 200 GB with Apple and 1 TB with Adobe.
 Note > Any files backed up to the Cloud on a trip will be most likely be temporary and removed when I have backed these files up on my RAID device after I have returned home.

 - Go to Settings > Mobile Data on the iPad Pro and switch off the mobile data for Lightroom CC and Photos (syncing Raw files with anything other than fast Wi-Fi is not a good idea).
 I had uploaded 16 GB of Raw files before I had even found this option.

 - Go to System Preferences > iCloud > Photos.
-Click on the Options button and uncheck the iCloud Photo Library option on any computer that you don’t want your Raw images from your iPad to end up on.
+Click on the Options button and uncheck the iCloud Photo Library option on any computer or mobile device that you don’t want your Raw images from your iPad to end up on.

 - Download Lightroom CC to your iPad Pro and Sign in to your Creative Cloud account.